Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs: Introduction

-Inspired by the sliced 2-Wasserstein distances in high dimensional spaces \cite{Sliced1,sliced2}, we introduce a new slicing construction (Figure \ref{fig:pushforward}) that leverages the eigenvalues and eigenfunctions of the Laplace-Beltrami operator on manifolds and Laplacian matrices on graphs to capture the intrinsic geometry and connectivity of the domain.
+We overcome these difficulties by introducing a new slicing construction on manifolds and graphs (Figure \ref{fig:pushforward}) inspired by the sliced 2-Wasserstein ($\W$) distances in high dimensional spaces \cite{Sliced1,sliced2}.
+Our construction leverages eigenvalues and eigenfunctions/eigenvectors of the Laplace-Beltrami operator on manifolds and Laplacian matrix on graphs to capture the intrinsic geometry and connectivity of the data domain.
 We apply this slicing construction to obtain a novel class of intrinsic sliced 2-Wasserstein distances on manifolds and graphs.
 The resulting distances are Hilbert embeddable, have a number of desirable properties, and can be truncated to obtain finite-dimensional embeddings.
-Using the corresponding embedding allows us to reduce the histogram collection comparison problem to the comparison of means in a high-dimensional Euclidean space.
-We provide two approaches for hypothesis testing that take into account the specifics of the problem.The first approach uses bootstrap to compute the null distribution, while the second one avoids resampling.
-The latter is performed by conducting $t$-tests on each dimension of the embedding and combining the resulting $p$-values using recently introduced $p$-value combination techniques that are robust to dependencies \cite{HarmonicP1958,HarmonicP,CauchyP}.
-We verify via extensive experiments on synthetic and real data examples in a variety of data settings that these tests are powerful, and the $p$-values are well-calibrated.

-The paper is organized as follows.
-We introduce the theoretical machinery for our framework, and go over the rigorous definition of our testing problem in Section \ref{sec:prelims}.
-To tackle general domains we introduce the intrinsic slicing construction and the resulting distances in Section \ref{sec:Intrinsic-Sliced-2-Wasserstein}.
-Our hypothesis testing approach is described in Section \ref{sec:Hypothesis-testing}.
-Finally, we present simulation results and real data analyses in Sections \ref{sec:Simulations} and \ref{sec:Real-Data}, respectively.
-All proofs can be found in the Appendix together with a sample implementation in the R language and additional experiments.
+Using the corresponding embedding allows us to reduce the distribution collection comparison problem to the comparison of means in a high-dimensional Euclidean space.
+At the theoretical level our test checks equality of Fr\'echet means along slicings (see discussion after Example \ref{ex:1dim} in Section \ref{subsec:hilb_emb}).
+These means are transparently tied to the input data, whereby rejections lead to interpretable insights.
+We provide two approaches for hypothesis testing and verify via extensive experiments that these tests are powerful, and the $p$-values are well-calibrated.